marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-19 21:17:47]* **J. Ryan Stinnett**:

-**Dan Cook** Ah, that video's more like history plus an alternative universe, but that would also be interesting, yes! :smile: For "anti-post", I was thinking something like "malleability will never work because X, Y, Z, ..." (hopefully as something longer form like a blog post where there's more to think about than your typical HN comment).
+**Dan Cook** Ah, that video's more like history plus an alternative universe, but that would also be interesting, yes! 😄 For "anti-post", I was thinking something like "malleability will never work because X, Y, Z, ..." (hopefully as something longer form like a blog post where there's more to think about than your typical HN comment).

 ---